André Deed

 Henri André Chapais, known as André Deed (22 February 1879 – 4 October 1940), was a French actor and director, best known for his Foolshead comedies, produced in the 1900s and 1910s.
 André Deed was one of the first named actors in cinema, and his film series based around Foolshead were a global success.

 Life and career

 Born Henri André Augustin Chapais in Le Havre on 22 February 1879, Chapais was the son of a customs official.
 The family moved to Nice when Henri André was young.
 Unusually for an actor, he attended lycée in Nice, while acting with a small theatre company.

 Start of film and stage career

 André Deed moved to Paris and began to appear in vaudeville theatre and cabaret, including at the Folies Bergère.

 In 1901, cinema pioneer Georges Méliès directed André Deed in several films.
 Deed would later incorporate many of Méliès' trick-shots into his comedies.

+Films for Pathé

+Deed and his fellow performer Roméo Bosetti, who had been a circus acrobat, began working for Pathé in 1905.